Having issues and problems with your iPad?

 - 2 iPad Symptoms and Cures

-- 2.6 Symptom: My iPad is not charging or is slow to charge
+- 2.7 Symptom: Why is my iPad not charging or is charging very slow?

 General iPad Troubleshooting Tips and Maintenance

-- While you’re at it, check and see if any of your apps have updates.
-If so, update your apps too.
+- Open the App Store and check and see if any of your apps have updates.
+If so, update your apps too

 - Make sure that your iPad software is up to date.
-To check, first connect your iPad to your computer, select your device in iTunes, and then click “Check for Update” in the Summary section of iTunes.
-You can also do a software update wirelessly (iOS 5 or later) with your Wi-Fi connection, just tap Settings > General > Software Update.
+To check, first, connect your iPad to your computer, select your device in iTunes, and then click “Check for Update” in the Summary section of iTunes.
+You can also do a software upgrade wirelessly (iOS 5 or later) with your WiFi connection, tap Settings > General > Software Update

 - Make sure that your battery is fully charged and then Optimize Settings for More Battery Power